DucManhPhan/DucManhPhan.github.io/_posts/2020-01-21-How-to-use-JMeter-to-test-performance.md

     - Deviation: It is used to compare with the average index.
 The lower the index, the better the performance of system.

+- In order to utilize the maximum of JMeter, we should combine with checking the working of CPU and RAM.

+- Following are the list of protocols supported by JMeter:

+    - Web – HTTP, HTTPS sites ‘web 1.0’ web 2.0 (ajax, flex and flex-ws-amf).
+    - Web Services – SOAP / XML-RPC
+    - Database via JDBC drivers
+    - Directory – LDAP
+    - Messaging Oriented service via JMS
+    - Service – POP3, IMAP, SMTP
+    - FTP Service

 <br>

 Refer: